roxanaff/travel-assistant/documentation/stage-1-features/experience-and-quality.md

-# Experience and Quality — Stage 1 Requirements
+# Experience and Quality — Stage 1 Feature

 This document records the cross-cutting quality baseline for Stage 1.
 It covers usability improvements, accessibility, visual consistency, and verification; it does not introduce new product capabilities.